Authorization and Approval

 Situations involving discrimination or harassment will be handled using the procedures contained in the University of Saskatchewan Discrimination and Harassment Prevention Policy.

-This policy does not prevent the use of reasonable force by members of Campus Safety where appropriate, nor does it limit or amend the provision of any collective agreement and is not intended to discourage or prevent someone from pursuing a complaint with the Saskatchewan Human Rights Commission, Occupational Health and Safety, or via any other legal avenues available.
+This policy does not prevent the use of reasonable force by members of Protective Services where appropriate, nor does it limit or amend the provision of any collective agreement and is not intended to discourage or prevent someone from pursuing a complaint with the Saskatchewan Human Rights Commission, Occupational Health and Safety, or via any other legal avenues available.

-The University of Saskatchewan strives to ensure the safety of all members of the University community.
-The university, through this policy, strives to prevent or minimize the risk of violence, facilitate prompt action, and provide support to victims of violence.
+The University of Saskatchewan strives to ensure the safety of all members of the university community.
+The university, through this policy, strives to prevent or minimize the risk of threats and violence, facilitate prompt action, and provide support and interventions for those affected.
 It values the well-being of all persons utilizing its premises, whether they are visiting, studying or working within its community.
-The University does not condone, and will take action to address, violent behavious that interferes with the provision of a positive, productive environment for working or learning.
+The university does not condone, and will take action to address, violent behavious that interferes with the provision of a positive, productive environment for working or learning.

 All members of the university community share the responsibility for creating and promoting a safe environment and are expected to conduct themselves in an appropriate and responsible manner.